chuannguyen1208/Blazor.SSR/README.md

 Key functionalities:
 - Distinguish @rendermode default (without @rendermode which is static server side rendering), InteractiveServer, InteractiveWebAssembly, InteractiveAuto
-- How to work with js file and function effectively
+- How to work with js file and function effectively using IJSObjectReference, ElementReference
+- The Rich Text Editor port to a component and can be reused

 <img width="1127" alt="image" src="https://github.com/chuannguyen1208/Blazor.SSR/assets/93895222/4fe6c5d9-84d8-4a0a-9d9d-1200f2dd9620">